Bayesian Inference-assisted Machine Learning for Near Real-Time Jamming Detection and Classification in 5G New Radio (NR): Performance Evaluation

-The performance evaluation of the introduced machine learning-based jamming detection models is based on the data collected as per the configurations of Table~\ref{waveform}.
-For instantaneous classification, a number of different models are used to compare the performance, namely: i) Logistic Regression, ii) Gaussian Naive Bayes, iii) $K$-neighbors classifier, iv) Decision Tree classifier and, v) Random Forest classifier.
-The jamming detection accuracy across the different scenarios is significantly high with tree-based classification models.
-The reason behind this superior performance using decision trees is that decision trees or random forest models divide the feature space into much smaller regions, whereas other methods such as logistic regression fit a single line to divide the space exactly into two.
-The computationally light-weight tree-based classifier enables the possibility of migrating the interference detection system to a real-time implementation on IoT devices with low-power requirements.
+The performance evaluation of the introduced machine learning-based jamming detection models is based on the data collected as per the configurations of Table~\ref{tab:waveforms_description}.
+For instantaneous classification, a number of different models are used to compare the performance, namely: i) Random Forest, ii) AdaBoost, iii) Logistic Regression, iv) $K$-Nearest Neighbors, v) Gaussian Naive Bayes and vi) Bagging-based classifier.
+The jamming detection accuracy across the different scenarios is significantly high with ensemble learning motivated decision tree-based classification models.
+The reason behind this superior performance using decision trees is that decision trees or random forest models divide the feature space into much smaller regions, whereas other methods such as logistic regression fit a single line to divide the feature space exactly into two.
 The Receiver Operating Characteristic (ROC) curves across all jamming scenarios along with the corresponding Area Under Curve (AUC) values for the Random Forest classifier is shown in Fig.~\ref{roc_everything}.
-The curves are separated according to the band in which the interference is present, i.e., LTE UL ($1.95$ GHz), LTE DL ($2.1$ GHz) and 5G NR ($3.5$ GHz).
-The data split for training the model versus test is set to $75\%$ versus $25\%$ with $5$-fold cross-validation applied.
-We can see that across all scenarios, the lowest detection accuracy is observed in the LTE DL band ($2.1$ GHz) with an interference power level of $-13$ dBm.
-This is in line with the expectation of the the jamming signal with the lowest detected power level having the lowest or close to the lowest detection accuracy.
+The ROC curves are separated according to the band in which the interference is present, i.e., LTE UL ($1.95$ GHz), LTE DL ($2.1$ GHz) and 5G NR ($3.5$ GHz).
+The data split for training the model versus test is set to $75\%-25\%$ with $5$-fold cross-validation applied.
+Minmax normalization of all feature data is applied before being input for training or test to the instantaneous as well as sequential models.
+We can see from Fig.~\ref{roc_everything} that across all scenarios, the lowest overall AUC is observed in the LTE DL band ($2.1$ GHz) with an interference power level of $-13$ dBm.
+This is in line with the expectation of the jamming signal with the lowest or close to the lowest detected power level having the lowest or close to the lowest detection accuracy.
+An exhaustive performance evaluation of each instantaneous model is provided in Table~\ref{tab:jamming_detection_performance} which includes additional metrics such as Detection Rate (Accuracy), Precision, Recall, F-Score and the False Alarm Rate (FAR).